Sitefinity/mvc-samples/AuthorWidget/readme.md

 includes the priority (1 – meaning that this will be the default designer view – the highest priority) and the used components - "sf-image-field", "sf-page-selector", "sf-expander" and "sf-style-dropdown".
+This step can be skipped if you are using Feather version >= 1.4.410.0, since it resolves json dependencies automatically.

 The json content is the following: